Irish-Israeli girl Emily Hand, 9, among hostages released by Hamas

 It was unclear whether the drone was launched directly by Iran or by one of its proxy groups in the region, such as the Houthi rebels in Yemen.
 Israel and Iran have for years been attacking each other’s ships and other infrastructure as part of an ongoing, so-called shadow war.

-Later on Saturday evening, the Israel Defence Forces [IDF] said they intercepted two “suspicious” projectiles launched from across the Red Sea, which triggered air alerts in the Israeli resort town of Eilat.
+Later on Saturday evening, the Israel Defense Forces (IDF) said they intercepted two “suspicious” projectiles launched from across the Red Sea, which triggered air alerts in the Israeli resort town of Eilat.

 “We are looking into the possibility that it was a false identification,” an IDF spokesman said.
 Houthi rebels in Yemen have previously claimed responsibility for rocket attacks on Eilat, in the southernmost corner of Israel.